pmunts/muntsos/README.md

     control interface, as do more modern devices such as the [ESP8266 WiFi
     microcontroller](https://www.espressif.com/en/products/socs/esp8266).
-    Many modern instruments, such as my oscilloscope, have a USB port that enumerates as a serial port when plugged into a computer.
+    Many modern instruments, such as my oscilloscope, have a USB-B receptacle that enumerates as a serial port when plugged into a computer.

     **`socat`** is a Linux utility program that bridges two byte stream communications channels of various kinds, such as